hartwigmedical/documentation/data-access-request-guide.md

 By default, in addition to data-request specific criteria, samples for which one of the below applies are **excluded**:

-- Samples from patients where informed consent is from before 21 April 2016.
 - Samples with poor quality (PURPLE qcStatus != PASS).
 - Samples without any tumor evidence (PURPLE status = NO_TUMOR).
 - Samples with less than 19.5% tumor cells (PURPLE purity < 0.195).